What do people want from a laptop, anyway?

 That’s an easy question to answer, but an impossible question to answer correctly.
 There’s vast range of possibility, from the 12-inch MacBook to bulky 17-inch Inspirons to workmanlike 15-inch ThinkPads, and everything between.
 Compromise is inevitable.

 Still, laptop makers want to have it all – which leads to flagship devices like the HP Spectre x360 15-inch.
 It’s a 2-in-1 with a big battery and an efficient processor.
 It’s also a cutting-edge technological showcase that can handle work and gaming with equal ease.
-It weighs 4.5 pounds, but packs a full-sized keyboard with numpad.
-Even the port selection, which includes both USB-A and -C, tries to serve every need.
+It weighs 4.5 pounds, but packs a full-sized keyboard with numeric keypad.
+Even the port selection, which includes both USB-A and -C and a full-size HDMI connection, tries to serve every need.

 HP’s hardly alone in this pursuit.
 Dell has the XPS 15 2-in-1, as well as several more affordable Inspiron options.
 Asus’ Flip line includes several 14- and 15-inch models.
 And Acer offers the Nitro 5 Spin, an affordable 2-in-1 with Nvidia GTX 1050 graphics.
 None of those have scored high marks in our reviews, however.
 Can the Spectre x360 15-inch buck that trend?